Drew Ferris

-Drew Ferris (born March 7, 1992) is an American football long snapper who is currently a free agent.
+Drew Ferris (born March 7, 1992) is an American former football long snapper.
 He played college football at the University of Florida.

-Early years
+Early life

 Ferris was born in Carlsbad, California, and is Jewish.
 His parents, Walt (a psychotherapist) and Pam Ferris (the chief executive officer of the non-profit Seacrest Village Retirement Community), did not allow him to play football until sixth grade.
-Ferris started high school attending La Costa Canyon High School in Carlsbad, California.
+Ferris started high school attending La Costa Canyon High School in Carlsbad.

 He finished his last two years at San Diego Jewish Academy in San Diego, California, graduating in 2010.
 While at San Diego Jewish Academy, Ferris was a two-way starter who played defensive end, offensive tackle, and middle linebacker in addition to first class water boy, he also played long snapping.
 On defense he had 77 tackles with 9.5 sacks and a fumble recovery, and on offense he ran six times for 21 yards and caught two balls for 13 yards.
 He was rated a 5-star long snapper and ranked 14th in the nation by Chris Rubio Long Snapping.
 He won the Coaches’ Award for hardest worker in Fall 2008, and was named to second-team All-Conference on offense and defense in Fall 2009.
 Ferris also earned varsity letters in basketball (his junior and senior years; he averaged 5.8 points, 6.3 rebounds, and 1.5 steals in 42 games) and baseball (his senior year).
 He was named to the San Diego Union Tribune All-Academic Team four times in high school.

 Ferris completed a master's degree in the University of Florida's Master of Business Management program in December 2015.